HTML Full Form Explained: Decoding the Hypertext Markup Language

 4. HTML Attributes and Values

 HTML attributes provide additional information about an element.
 They are placed within the opening tag and consist of a name and a value.
-For example, the tag uses the href attribute to specify the destination URL.
-Attributes enhance the functionality and appearance of HTML elements.

 5. Working with Text and Headings in HTML